compintell/Mooncake.jl/docs/src/custom_tangent_type.md

-# Supporting Recursive Tangent Types in Mooncake.jl
+# Writing Custom Tangent Types

 Mooncake.jl associates each **primal type** (the original data structure) with a unique **tangent type** (the type that stores its derivative information).
 By default, Mooncake can automatically derive tangent types for most Julia structs.
 However, for *recursive types*—that is, types that reference themselves (directly or indirectly)—the default mechanism can fail, often resulting in a stack overflow.
 In such cases, you must manually define a custom tangent type and implement the required interface.